Skip to main content

 4. Bottom Line

 Plavix may be given to reduce the risk of a heart attack or stroke in certain cardiovascular conditions or following a heart attack or ischemic stroke.
-People who are poor metabolizers at CYP2C19 may not respond very well to Plavix.
-Bleeding is the main side effect of Plavix.
+People who are poor metabolizers at CYP2C19 may not respond very well to Plavix because they make less of the active metabolite of clopidogrel.
+Bleeding is the most common side effect.

 5. Tips